jmannyr/block04repo/README.md

+# To improve is to change
-# There is nothing permanent, except changegit add
+# There is nothing permanent, except change